davidtchiu/davidtchiu.github.io/teaching/cs475/hwk2.sorting/index.md

    - `void printList(Employee *A, int n)`: Prints all values in the array referenced by pointer `A`.

-   - `void heapsort(Employee *A, int i, int n)`: This function inputs a pointer to an unsorted array of Employees and the size of that array and sorts it in descending order of their salary.
+   - `void heapsort(Employee *A, int n)`: This function inputs a pointer to an unsorted array of Employees and the size of that array and sorts it in descending order of their salary.
 Here's the sketch:
      ```
      Build min-heap over A
      Repeat the following until n < 0: